drachtio/drachtio-siprec-recording-server/README.md

 ## Test

+`npm test`
-`npm test` note: docker is required
+> Note: docker is required to run the test cases

 ## How it works